By David Weiner

 Memories of these models even prompted me to buy an updated Enterprise and hang it from my kid’s ceiling in his room, just for old times’ sake.

 Why no STAR WARS X-Wings, T.I.E.
 Fighters or Millennium Falcon hanging from my ceiling?
 No BATTLESTAR GALACTICA Vipers or Cylon Raiders?
 No BUCK ROGERS IN THE 25th CENTURY Thunderfighters?
-By that time, I was more interested in funneling my hard-earned allowance towards ships that I could play with over and over again — and not destroy so easily.
+By that time, I was more interested in funneling my hard-earned allowance towards pre-made plastic spaceships that I could play with over and over again — and not destroy so easily.

 Which models did you make/display back in the day?